REENACTING THE GREAT WAR WITH THE 107th 107THNEWLOGO by Matthew A. Maringola

 The financial committment is large even for the minimum set of uniforms and equipment.
 It can easily run between $750 to $1000 dollars.
 There is an initiation fee and the unit collects yearly dues.
 Most of our funds go toward trench construction.
 These are in addition to the dues and event fees collected by the GWA.

 Prospective members must be at least 21 years of age and in reasonable physical condition*.
 The unit also strictly enforces regulations regarding haircuts and facial hair.
 There is an extensive screening process that includes references from unit commanders of any other reenacting units you may have belonged to.
 New recruits serve a one year probationary period before being accepted for membership.
-We need to be sure that there is a good "fit" between you and the unit.
+They need to be sure that there is a good "fit" between you and the unit.
 Once approved by the authenticity officer you must be sponsored by a unit member.
 Members are also encouraged to participate in an occasional work weekend at the Newville site.
 Reenactors of other periods need to know that Great War reenacting is not a family oriented activity.
 Please do not ask for exceptions to these requirements.

 * NOTE: SORRY GUYS, BUT TO BE BLUNT ABOUT IT THIS MEANS YOU NEED A WAIST AND LOOK LIKE YOU BELONG IN A UNIFORM.

-MEET SOME OF OUR ROUGHNECKS
+MEET SOME OF THE ROUGHNECKS

-CONTACT US
+CONTACT US ABOUT JOINING

 Home page of 27th Division, 107th Infantry, New York Division, N.Y.
 Division, O'Ryan's Roughnecks, General John F. O'Ryan, New York National Guard, N.Y.
 National Guard, NGNY, N.G.N.Y., N.Y.N.G., NYNG, doughboys, doughboy, A.E.F., AEF, American Expeditionary Force, Great War, World War, First World War, WWI, St. Quentin, Hindenburg Line, Western Front, 1918, reenacting